s) Provisions, contingent liabilities and contingent assets

 The company has identified business segments as reportable segments.
 The business segments comprise of :-

-• Transportation
+• Mobility

 Brief description of each segment and principal activities are as under:

-The management primarily uses a measure of earnings before interest, tax, depreciation and amortisation (EBITDA,
+The management primarily uses a measure of earnings before interest, tax, depreciation and amortisation (EBITDA, see

-see below) to assess the performance of the operating segments.
+below) to assess the performance of the operating segments.

-Property, plant and equipment (PPE) used and liabilities contracted for performing the Company's business have not been identified to any of the above reported segments as the PPE and services are used interchangeably among segments.
+Property, plant and equipment (PPE) used and liabilities contracted for performing the Company's business have not been identified to any of the above reported segments as the PPE and services are used inter-changeably among segments.

-(iii) No single customer represents 10% or more of the Company's total revenue for the year ended March 31, 2024 and 2023.
+(iii) No single customer represents 10% or more of the Company's total revenue for the year ended March 31, 2026 and 2025.

-38 Financial risk managementi) Market risk management
+39 Financial risk management

 The Company regularly reviews its foreign exchange forward and option positions, both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
 The Company follows cash flow hedge accounting for highly probable forecasted exposures (HPFE) hence the movement in mark to market (MTM) of the hedge contracts undertaken for such exposures is likely to be offset by contra movements in the underlying exposures values.
 However, till the point of time that the HPFE becomes an on-balance sheet exposure, the changes in MTM of the hedge contracts are accumulated in the balance sheet of the Company.
 The Company manages its exposures normally for a period of up to three years based on the estimated exposures over that period.
 As the period increases, the cash flows hedged as a percentage of the total expected cash flows diminish, as there is increased uncertainty of the total cash flows materializing over a longer period of time.
 The recognition of the gains and losses related to these instruments may not always coincide with the timing of gains and losses related to the underlying economic exposures and, therefore, may adversely affect the Company's financial condition and operating results.
 Hence, the Company monitors the potential risk arising out of the market factors like exchange rates, interest rates, price of traded investment products etc. on a regular basis.
 For on balance sheet exposures, the Company monitors the risks on net un-hedged exposures.